sig-gis/Liberia_NSC_ForestMonitoringTraining/05_CEO.md

 <img align="center" src="/Users/cew/Documents/GitHub/Liberia_NSC_ForestMonitoringTraining/images/ceo/CEO_review.png" hspace="15" vspace="10" width="700">

 At this point, you can still edit the project.
 In order to start collecting data, you will need to click `Publish Project` on the next page, but you will now lose your ability to edit the plot and sample design.
+You also will not be able to change the list of interpreters and any other paratmeters you set up under the Quality Control section of the `Plot Design` page.

 <img align="center" src="./images/ceo/CEO_publish.png" hspace="15" vspace="10" width="700">